trondmic/Omics_in_pregnancy_OUS/Proteomics_healthy_placenta/README.md

-# Omics in pregnancy
+# Proteomics in placenta samples

-Our research group study omics related to the placenta